 Separate items into three sections; donate, trash and sell and sort into these sections.
-Anything broken or not fixable toss into the trash box, anything not as valuable but still nice add to the donate box and anything high quality add to the sell box and put away anything else you want to keep.
+Anything broke or not fixable toss into the trash box, anything not as valuable but still nice adds to the donate box and anything high-quality addition to the sell box and put away anything else you want to keep.
 Remember you don’t need to go crazy with decorating to make it feel like any holiday, don’t forget that this tip works with any holiday decorations.
 I know this year we lost a lot of inflatables, and other outdoor decorations due to age and probably storage conditions.

 After tackling the excess it’s time to organize what you already have out.
-If you use an artificial tree plastic tree boxes and bags are perfect for keeping your tree free of rodents and moisture; invest in a high quality container because trees are not cheap and you want to preserve your investment for many years.
-Ornament boxes are perfect for storing your ornaments however; I find them a bit bulk and small; small containers, and egg cartons make great inexpensive storage options to store your ornaments and not take up too much space.
+If you use an artificial tree plastic tree boxes and bags are perfect for keeping your tree free of rodents and moisture; invest in a high-quality container because trees are not cheap and you want to preserve your investment for many years.
+Ornament boxes are perfect for storing your ornaments, however; I find them a bit bulky and small; small containers, and egg cartons make great inexpensive storage options to store your ornaments and not take up too much space.

 Again these are just some ideas on what you can get to help you organize.
 I highly suggest hitting local stores for better deals on your holiday organization.

 Latest posts by Confessionsofamommyof5 (see all)

 - Bundle up to savings with free shipping at Gymboree! - October 16, 2017